-Range measurements from range beacons are commonly processed using multilateration methods to determine positioning information [22], [23].
-The most common approaches include Maximum Likelihood Estimation (MLE) solutions, such as least squares optimization [22] or Particle Swarm Optimization (PSO) [23].
-Another promising optimization method is the Pose Graph SLAM framework, as demonstrated by Wang et al. [15] and Fang et al. [24].
-These methods show that range measurements can effectively aid in localization, either through direct optimization or by integrating them into the Pose Graph SLAM.
+Range measurements from range beacons are commonly processed using multilateration methods to determine positioning information [18], [19].
+The most common approaches include maximum likelihood estimation (MLE) solutions, such as least squares optimization [18] and particle swarm optimization (PSO) [19].
+Another promising optimization method is the pose graph SLAM framework, as demonstrated by Wang et al. [13] and Fang et al. [20].
+These methods show that range measurements can effectively aid in localization, either through direct optimization or by integrating them into the pose graph SLAM.
 However, it's worth noting that these traditional methods have been primarily tested in indoor environments using range beacons with known positions.
 Therefore, challenges still exist when applying these methods in scenarios with sparsely deployed range beacons.
-Addressing these challenges and finding efficient solutions for such scenarios are areas of further research..
+Addressing these challenges and finding efficient solutions for such scenarios are areas of further research.